 - Keeping the mind stimulated and possibly decreasing the risk of cognitive decline, brain shrinkage and dementia.

-- Minimising the risk of depression and other mental illness that may result from the isolation, loneliness and stress experienced with untreated hearing loss.
+- Minimising the risk of depression and other mental illnesses that may result from the isolation, loneliness and stress experienced with untreated hearing loss.

 So if you’ve been finding yourself wondering why people won’t stop muttering or have been noticing that some words aren’t coming through clear, don’t hesitate to discuss with one of our audiologists.
 We can help you address the issue now before it becomes an even bigger problem.